bijoutrouvaille/oppeosdocs/help/faq.md

 ### WHEN DO OPPEONS GET THEIR MONEY?

-The money is placed on hold in an Escrow account until the purchase is complete.
-7-9 days after the oppeon marks the transaction as finished by uploading the uniqleo, the money is released from Escrow into the Oppeon's [venmo.com](https://venmo.com) account.
+The money is placed on hold in an Escrow account until the campaign is marked finished by completing the uniqleo on the transaction page.
+7-9 days after the oppeon marks the transaction as finished, the money is released from Escrow into the Oppeon's [venmo.com](https://venmo.com) account.

 ### HOW LONG DOES IT TAKE?